RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 An [1176 style compressor](https://www.uaudio.com/hardware/1176ln.html).
 Fast attack time and that "all buttons in"mode is available as you would expect.

 It does not sound exactly like an 1176.
-Despite that I have enjoyed utilizing it when mixing in Cakewalk and I think that it is a great compressor despite its inauthenticity.
+I have enjoyed utilizing it when mixing in Cakewalk and I think that it is a great compressor despite its inauthenticity.

 #### EQ